At Ease with the Barnes and Noble nook

 The clarity of letters and the appearance of words on a page are elements all of take for granted when reading.
 Our eyes can immediately tell us if words on a page are worth reading or not.
 Like all the other eBooks available today, the nook is designed to make eReading easy on the eyes.
 With a capacity to store 1,500 books, newspapers and magazines in its memory, nook can show the colored cover what you may want to read; a feature not available in other eReaders.
 If you want more space to handle your ebook collection, you can add a memory card.
 You can literally take your library with you anywhere you go.

 Owning a nook gives a reader access to 500,000 ebooks for free – courtesy of Barnes and Noble.
-As well known book publishers, B&N has a wide array of free eBooks to choose from.
+As well known book publishers, B&N; has a wide array of free eBooks to choose from.
 Aside from the free eBooks, there are more than a million titles available a nook owner can download wirelessly.
-You can sample an eBook for free anywhere you are, and browse eBooks, magazines and newspapers on AT&T’s 3G Wireless Network or on Wi-Fi.
+You can sample an eBook for free anywhere you are, and browse eBooks, magazines and newspapers on AT&T;’s 3G Wireless Network or on Wi-Fi.
 Every Barnes & Noble bookstore has free Wi-Fi, so you can download what you want to read fast at their stores.
 Most best sellers and new releases are available for $9.99, which you can buy and down load in seconds.

 barnes and noble nook